maciejsmolka/solvergater/README.md

 <!-- badges: end -->

-It is a common task to solve an optimization problem when the objective is computed using an external application, e.g. an adaptive finite-element PDE solver, that gets its input from the command line and writes its output to a number of files.
+It is a common task to solve an optimization problem when the objective is computed using an external application such as a finite-element-method partial differential equation solver that gets its input from the command line and writes its output to a number of files.
 The `solvergater` package provides a simple R gateway to such external apps.

 ## Installation